-As an avid Harry Potter fan (the second installment of the series being the first novel I ever read on my own), I knew that no trip to Edinburgh would be complete without searching for a little bit of Harry Potter in Edinburgh.
+As an avid Harry Potter fan (the second instalment of the series being the first novel I ever read on my own), I knew that no trip to Edinburgh would be complete without searching for a little bit of Harry Potter in Edinburgh.
 If the magic is still real for you too, then you might enjoy checking out some of these sites in the city…

-Address: 21 George IV Bridge, Edinburgh EH1 1EN
+The Elephant House, Address: 21 George IV Bridge, Edinburgh EH1 1EN

 Self-titled as ‘the beginning of Harry Potter’, this quaint little café may well be where it all began… And, indeed, a sign on the front window of the café reads ‘birthplace of Harry Potter‘ That being said, Rowling herself often refers to a ‘train journey between London and Manchester‘ as the place where she first dreamt up the Potter world and so perhaps this café being the birthplace is a little wishful thinking…